WalletConnect/walletconnect-specs/relay/relay-network.md

 # Relay Network

-Relay network is defined by the federation of relay servers exchanging messages to route messages from a publishing client to a subscribing client on the same topic.
+Relay network is defined by the federation of relay servers exchanging messages to route from a publishing client to a subscribing client on the same topic.

 ## Goals